 - The world of hydroponics might seem complicated, but it can be as simple or complicated as you like.
 In fact, you can even buy all-in-one, automated setups and complete kits.

 Unless you use a complete hydroponics kit or all-in-one system, you’re going to need some grow lights.
 Here’s what you should know before you pull the trigger on a set of bulbs.

-- Plants grow best in two spectrums: blue for vegative growth, and red-orange for flowering/fruting.
+- Plants grow best in two spectrums: blue for vegetative growth, and red-orange for flowering/fruiting.

 - There are many different types of grow lights available, but the mostly commonly used types are fluorescent, high intensity discharge (HID) and light emitting diodes (LED).